 SP - MIA

-Marlins starter Sandy Alcantara allowed one earned run on six hits and no walks while striking out five over six innings in Tuesday's loss to the Atlanta Braves in Game 1 of the NLDS.
+Marlins starter Sandy Alcantara allowed five earned runs on eight hits and one walk while striking eight over six innings in Tuesday's loss to the Atlanta Braves in Game 1 of the NLDS.

-Marlins starter Sandy Alcantara allowed four earned runs on seven hits and two walks while striking out three over 5 2/3 innings in Wednesday's 5-1 win over the Cubs.
+Sandy Alcantara (1-0) allowed one run on three hits and three walks while striking out four over six 2/3 innings in Wednesday's 5-1 win over the Cubs.
 He picked up his first career playoff win.

 Alcantara limited the Cubs to the one run to earn his first career playoff win.
 The only damage to the 25-year-old was a solo shot from Ian Happ in the fifth inning.
 Alcantara has allowed one run in four of his last six starts.